 For a more dramatic solution, consider installing a cooking island.
 Placing the stove in a central island allows the cook to see the entire room, including the doorway.
 Beyond the Feng Shui benefits, a cooking island is practical.
 The wider your view, the more you’ll be able to comfortably talk with dinner guests or keep an eye on the kids as you—or they!—prepare the meal.

 Cooking islands have become a popular trend in kitchen design.
 According to Guita Behbin, owner of Duramaid Industries (a kitchen and bath design and renovation company) many customers want their kitchens to flow into an open space, or "Great Room," that includes a living and dining area.
-Designing a kitchen around a cooking island will help keep the cook involved in whatever is happening in that Great Room, whether its clever before-dinner conversation or hearing about a child's English homework.
+Designing a kitchen around a cooking island will help keep the cook involved in whatever is happening in that Great Room, whether it’s before-dinner conversation or hearing about a child's homework.

 It is truly amazing how much the ancient Feng Shui beliefs have to tell us about the design of modern kitchens.
 For help in choosing lighting and appliances, read on.

 MORE: Inside Feng Shui Kitchens >>>

 Source: Content adapted from an article by Nurit Schwarzbaum and Sarah Van Arsdale, courtesy of the online Sheffield School of Interior Design at www.sheffield.edu, now the New York Institute of Art and Design (NYIAD).